anisok1/CG-NDMM/README.md

 ## Usage
 Only the test TWEET data has been provided.

-Run train.py to train the model,

-and run run_bert_cooper.py to implement model training and prediction.
+Run run_bert_cooper.py to implement LS-NDMM training and prediction.

 ## Authors
 Huiqing You